jarkom-its-j24/praktikum-modul-4-template/task-2/README.md

   - cp
   - mv
   - etc.

-- d.
-Make it so that users can add, change, or delete folders and files in their own folders.

 - e.
 All the files inside of a folder will be encoded if accessed by a user who is not the owner of that folder. (using Base64 encoding).